btf-org/flank/README.md

 **Annoyingly Complicated Default Solution:** Introduce Docker, a deployment process, a cloud running system like AWS Batch, and an orchestration tool like Airflow.

-**Simple Alternative:** Run the R scripts directly on a VM (no Docker/AWS Batch), automatically pull changes from GitHub (no deployment tools), and configure the pipeline DAG through Flank (no Airflow).
+**Simple Alternative:** Run the R scripts directly on a VM (no Docker/AWS Batch), automatically pull changes from GitHub (no deployment tools), and configure the pipeline DAG with Make (no Airflow).
+Runs natively on Mac/Linux with no dependencies that will ever break.
 Also store logs in regular files that are easily viewable/downloadable (no AWS Cloudwatch).

 **Optimized Solution:** Scale the VM down to a tiny instance size in off-hours, which makes the whole system cheaper than the serverless way.